tmenier/Flurl/fluent-url.md

 	.SetFragment("after-hash");
 ````

-This example (and most on this site) uses and extension method off `string` to implicitly create a `Url` object.
+This example (and most on this site) uses an extension method off `string` to implicitly create a `Url` object.
 You can do exactly the same explicitly if you prefer:

 ````c#
 var url = new Url("http://www.some-api.com").AppendPathSegment(...